 - When you arrive at home, thoroughly inspect all luggage before bringing it inside.
 Immediately place all clothing into the dryer and run it for 20 minutes at the highest temperature.

-How do I inspect my home for bed bugs?
+How do I inspect my home?

 - Headboards, nightstands, and bedside lamps

 - In the cracks of baseboards and around electrical outlets and light switches

 - In the upholstery of often used furniture like couches, armchairs, recliners, etc.